ddgope/Kaggle-Titanic-Survival-Prediction/README.md

 - automl_settings: \
 Kwargs allowing us to pass keyworded variable length of arguments to the configuaration.
 In this case the AutoML Settings.

-In the below picture you could see the code snippet which captures the AutoML Settings and Configuration:

-### Results
-After having submitted the experiment run (based on the AutoML Configuration).
-This is what happened:

-1) We were able to see the run details of the experiment as shown above:

-2) By using the RunDetails widget we were able to find out that the experiment was done.

-3) By checking the experiment results we were able to see the a list containing all the child runs as well as the list of all models tested:

-Child Runs:

-List of all Models:

-4) Out of the list of all models we were able to see which one was the one presenting the best results.
-From the picture above you can see that the Run 51 gave the best model with the following metrics:

-Accuracy:  0.82521 \
-AUC Macro: 0.86622 \
-AUC Micro: 0.88014

-Below you can see the picture confirming the above metrics:

-5) Best Model:
-The results of the AutoML gave as a winner a "VotingEnsemble" model with an accuracy of 0.82521.The voting ensemble method combines conceptually different machine learning classifiers and uses a majority vote or the average predicted probabilities (soft vote) to predict the class labels.
-Such a classifier can be useful for a set of equally well performing model in order to balance out their individual weaknesses. \
-By retrieving the properties and/or outputs of the model we are able to see the model parameters as well:

 ## Model Deployment
 For Model Deployment you can see below the steps that we took: